 Conservation status

 Like the spotted dolphin, the spinner dolphin in the Pacific is often associated with schools of tuna, especially yellowfin tuna.
-Where the dolphins do not hunt the tuna, but the prey fish, which the tuna are after.
+It is not normally that the dolphins feed on tuna but hunt the same fish as them.
 This behavior has led to millions of spinner dolphins being killed as bycatch in the past by the purse seine fishing industry for tuna.